asrc-photonics/2025-python-for-photonics/docs/abstracts.md

 ---

-## Deepankur Thureja: Disentangling weakly coupled modes via global fitting of optical spectra
+## Dr. Deepankur Thureja: Disentangling weakly coupled modes via global fitting of optical spectra

 Coupled oscillators are a ubiquitous theme in photonics.
 They provide a unifying language for phenomena involving hybridized modes in diverse platforms, ranging from ultracold atomic gases to semiconductors in optical microcavities.
 For spectroscopists, this often translates into the routine task of fitting complex spectral features to extract quantitative information from their optical measurements, such as resonance positions, linewidths, and interaction strengths.